Municipal Borough of Altrincham: History

 The town of Altrincham had been a seigneurial borough from 1290, with a limited degree of self-governance whilst remaining under the jurisdiction of the lord of the manor.
 There was no formal borough corporation, with the mayor and other officers of the borough being appointed by the lord of the manor's court leet.
-Given the old borough's limited powers, it was left left unreformed when the Municipal Corporations Act 1835 reformed most ancient boroughs across the country into municipal boroughs.
+Given the old borough's limited powers, it was left unreformed when the Municipal Corporations Act 1835 reformed most ancient boroughs across the country into municipal boroughs.
 The old borough was eventually abolished in 1886.

 In order to provide more modern local government functions, Altrincham was made a local board district in 1851, administered by an elected local board.
 Local board districts were reconstituted as urban districts under the Local Government Act 1894.
 The urban district council built itself Altrincham Town Hall on Market Street in 1901 to serve as its headquarters.
 The urban district was enlarged in 1920 and again in 1936, when it absorbed the area of the abolished parish of Timperley.

 In 1937, Altrincham Urban District was granted a charter of incorporation, converting it into a municipal borough.
 The charter was formally presented by Sir William Bromley-Davenport, Lord Lieutenant of Cheshire at a charter celebration day held on 31 July.

 The Municipal Borough of Altrincham was abolished in 1974 under the Local Government Act 1972.
 The area became part of the Metropolitan Borough of Trafford in Greater Manchester.